v128store/guile-hoot/design/ABI.md

 We need to support the ability for a vector to be immutable.
 I am not sure whether a separate mutable flag will be necessary, or if we can use an immutable `(array (ref eq))` value array, and rely on casts to tell them apart.
-The issue would be to ensure that all needed initialization expressions for the vector are [constant](https://webassembly.github.io/spec/core/valid/instructions.html?highlight=constant#constant-expressions), in the sense of WebAssembly.
+One issue would be to ensure that all needed initialization expressions for the vector are [constant](https://webassembly.github.io/spec/core/valid/instructions.html?highlight=constant#constant-expressions), in the sense of WebAssembly.